-(New Brunswick, NJ) A new shampoo by Johnson & Johnson containing extra chemicals to induce a mild burning sensation in a newborn’s eyes reached store shelves today.
+(New Brunswick, NJ) A new shampoo by Johnson & Johnson containing tons of extra chemicals to induce an intense burning sensation in a newborn’s eyes reached store shelves today.

-The company introduced the product after years of research showed that many parents were looking for fairly harmless ways to get back at their babies for the countless sleepless nights, spit-ups, dirty diapers and general annoying-ness that comes with having an infant.
+Johnson & Johnson is introducing the product after research proved that about 87% of parents were looking for ways to “get back at their babies” for the countless sleepless nights, spit-ups, disgusting diapers, nasty farts and constant fussing.

 Chairman and CEO of Johnson & Johnson, William Weldon, explained how the product works.

-“After numerous mixtures were tested on a sample group of approximately 250 newborns we found that the answer was to use extra Sodium Laurly Sulfates, or SLS.”
+“After numerous mixtures were tested on a sample group of approximately 250 unwanted newborns we found that the answer was to use about 1,000 times the normal amount of Sodium Laurly Sulfates, or SLS.”

 The sulfates, which are normally found in most shampoos, are what is used to create the foaming bubbles to remove oils from hair.